-- (1) These regulations may be cited as The Chartered Certified Accountants' Complaints and Disciplinary Regulations 2010. - (2) These regulations as amended as set out herein shall come into force on 1 January 2012. - (3) These regulations shall apply to all persons subject to bye-laws 8 to 11.
+- (1) These regulations may be cited as The Chartered Certified Accountants' Complaints and Disciplinary Regulations 2014, and shall come into force on 1 January 2014. - (2) These regulations shall apply to all persons who are subject to bye-laws 8 to 11 or who otherwise agree to be bound by them. - (3) These regulations may be amended by resolution of the Council.